 Exhibitions in 2014

-Hudson River Park Series, October 2014, Manhattan Borough President's Office
+Hudson River Park Series, solo show, October 2014, Manhattan Borough President's Office

 Exhibitions in 2013:

-Women Inspired, Grady Alexis Gallery, El Taller Latino Americano, juried and curated by Andrea Arroyo for PWP.
+Women Inspired, Grady Alexis Gallery, El Taller Latino Americano, curator: by Andrea Arroyo for PWP

 Abundance & Scarcity, PWP, Calumet Photo Gallery